Rain, Rain, Go Away?

 They also don’t protect the back of your backpack so the raindrops that hits your jacket will slide down your back and saturate the backpack.

 For items that require protection, use a waterproof dry bag.
 Use a dry bag for your sleeping bag, a dry change of clothes, all fire starting material, and electronics if you have any, first aid kit and map.
+For the electronics, not to mess them up in cables use travel cable organizers.
+This way, you can easily find what you need wihout having to hold your dry bag open for too long.

 Even if rain is not in the forecast, a dry bag can be a lifesaver if you have any activities planned on the water.